donkirkby/donimoes/docs/rules.md

 [solitaire]: https://boardgamegeek.com/game/3940

 ## Fujisan
-James Droscha designed this for the piecepack game system, and then adapted it for dominoes and pawns in a paper on
-[using entangled components in solitaire games][droscha].
+James Droscha is best known as the designer of the piecepack game system, and he designed Fujisan for the piecepack, then adapted it for dominoes and pawns in a paper on [using entangled components in solitaire games][droscha].

 Four Shinto Priests have traveled from their various prefectures in pilgrimage to the top of Mount Fuji.
 You must find pathways for them to move up and down